-Mary Byrne Rager is the plant ecologist for the Pollinator Partnership, an organization dedicated exclusively to the protection and promotion of pollinators and their ecosystems.
-It is based in San Francisco.
+Mary Byrne Rager is the plant ecologist for the Pollinator Partnership, a San Francisco–based organization dedicated exclusively to the protection and promotion of pollinators and their ecosystems.

 Photos: Lynn Felici-Gallant; Steve Aitken; Nancy J. Ondra; Bill Johnson; courtesy of Jon Yuschock/bugwood.org.
 Illustration: Carol Collins

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.